ricpadil17/assignment4/README.md

 ### Code runs with the Run button in IntelliJ

 # Homework Description:
-REFACTORING TO DESIGN PATTERNS
+DECORATORS and STRATEGIES
-In this homework, you are required to use the code for the original movie rental application and add the following features:
+In this homework, you are required to use the code for the movie rental application and add the following features:

-1. You are required to modify the code to make the function of computing frequent rental points into a strategy design pattern (That is, you will have strategy classes to compute frequent rental points).

-2. You are required to modify the code to make the function of computing rental prices into a strategy design pattern
-(That is, you will have strategy classes to compute rental prices).
+Implementing the following two new policies for a coupon system:

+a.
+A coupon for a rental that allows 50% off the entire rental price.

+b.
+A coupon for a rental that takes 10$ off for a total rental of more than 50$.

+c.
+A mechanism to have 10 frequent rental points for a free movie